 If you are regular reader, you may notice that another recent post showed someone similarly posed.
 That post was about signaling strength during job interviews.
 So it pictured a young boy flexing his muscles.
+This post is about your accomplishment statement.
+And it’s some pretty good career advice.

 Today’s photo shows someone who has just accomplished something great.
 In her case, the completion of her 365 day self portrait project that she shared on flickr.